 It refers to the number of children who die before their first birthday per 1000 live births.
-It is also gives a good indication of the level of maternal health.
-It is lower in countries with higher HDI than countries with lower HDI.
+It also gives a good indication of the level of maternal health.
+It is lower in countries with higher HDI than in countries with lower HDI.
 Sub-Saharan Africa has the highest IMR in the world.
 In 2017, 4.1 million (75% of all under-five deaths) occurred within the first year.

 Globally, the infant mortality rate has decreased from an estimated rate of 65 deaths per 1000 live births in 1990 to 29 deaths per 1000 live births in 2017.
 Annual infant deaths have declined from 8.8 million in 1990 to 4.1 million in 2017.
 IMR in Sub-Saharan Africa is about 51 per 1000 live births, compared with 8 per 1000 live births in European countries (WHO)

 Calculation of IMR: IMR= (total no. of deaths of children < 1 year old x1000 per yr)/total no. of live births

 - It gives an indication of the level of female education in a country.

 - It gives an indication of the level of healthcare delivery in a country.